samsquire/ideas4/README.md

 * Everyone can comment on a search term and talk of it, each search term is an open forum thread for open talking of the relevance of each result.
 * Content creators can accept commissions in return for money.
 The created content is then publicly available for purchase.

-# 76. Asychronous community - the app you don't uninstall
+# 76. Asynchronous Community: the app you don't uninstall

 Network effects means sites don't get used unless they have things on them or other users.